MozillaSecurity/ffpuppet/README.md

                         used to detect soft assertions.
   -d, --dump            Display browser logs on process exit -e EXTENSION, --extension EXTENSION
-                        Install the fuzzPriv extension (specify path to funfuzz/dom/extension)
+                        Use the fuzzPriv extension.
+Specify the path to the xpi or the directory containing the unpacked extension.
   -g, --gdb             Use GDB (Linux only) --ignore-crashes      Do not close the browser when a crash is detected
                         (e10s only)